 The ancient city of Butrint was designated a Cultural Monument in 1948; in 1999 it was inscribed on the UNESCO World Heritage List; in 2003 the wetland complex, including part of the lagoon and the coastal area of Butrint at Capo Stillo, was proclaimed a Ramsar Site and National Park (category II of the IUCN Protected Areas Management Categories).
 Due to its importance for the protection of the archaeological and historical heritage, Butrint was nominated a UNESCO World Heritage Site in 1992.
 The cultural importance of the landscape and the archaeological context was later recognized by extending the UNESCO designation to include a total area of 2900 hectares.
 Mythology and history of Butrint

 Butrint is a microcosm of Mediterranean history that well represents the rise and fall of the great empires that dominated the region.
-Today it is a jumble of monuments that reflect a period of more than two millennia, from the Hellenistic temples of the fourth century.
-B.C. to the Ottoman defense systems of the early nineteenth century.
-According to classical mythology, the ancient Buthrotum was founded by the exiles who fled from the fall of Troy.
-Once arrived Elleno, son of Priam, sacrificed an ox, which wounded dragged on the surf and died on the beach.
+Today it is a jumble of monuments reflecting a period of more than two millennia, from the Hellenistic temples of the 4th century.
+B.C. to the Ottoman defensive systems of the early nineteenth century.
+According to classical mythology, ancient Buthrotum was founded by exiles who fled the fall of Troy.
+Once Hellenus, son of Priam, arrived, he sacrificed an ox, which, wounded, dragged himself into the surf and died on the beach.
 Considering it a good omen, the place was called Buthrotum, meaning "wounded ox".
-The epic poem by Virgil, the Aeneid, tells of Aeneas traveling through Italy who visits Butrint.
+Virgil's epic poem, the Aeneid, tells of Aeneas traveling to Italy visiting Butrint.